Ekster tossed some random-looking objects in a leather weekend bag and changed into a dark blue tracksuit.

 “So what’s tonight’s briefing?”

 “I don’t need to look at that,” he grinned.
-He continued to flip between the two pages.
+He continued to flip between the three pages.
 “Bla bla.
 Okay… Ekster, there is not much here for me to work with.
 What does this say?
 ‘Obtain samples’.”
 He glanced back up at the other.

 “You’ll see.”

 Quality briefing.
-“So this—” Åke checked the notes.
-“Museum?
+“So this— museum?
 It’s not a museum, Ekster.”

 “What else is it supposed to be?”

-“A storage unit.”
+“Just some storage unit.”

 “Called a museum for tax purposes.”